-- 1. The desert's carbon storage process differs significantly from more widely understood sectors such as forests, grasslands, chaparral, and oceans. - 2.
-Because of the distinct carbon storage process found in the desert ecosystem, there is one recommended strategy to maximize the desert sector's contribution to carbon emission reduction: it needs to be left undisturbed.
+- 1. The desert's carbon storage process differs significantly from more widely understood sectors such as forests, grasslands, chaparral, and wetlands. - 2.
+Because of the distinct carbon storage process found in the desert ecosystem, there is one recommended strategy to maximize the desert sector's contribution to carbon emission reduction: intact desert lands need to be left undisturbed.